Florida Is Protecting Children - April 22nd, Hour 3

 I can't say enough to scare people at home.

-Make the tough decision.
+Get involved, make the tough decision.

-How bad is it in terms of these companies really don't seem to care.
+How bad is it in terms of these companies really don't seem to care?

 Are they just not caring or paying attention at all?